dominodatalab/SCE_STANDARD_LIB/README.md

 SCE_STANDARD_LIB repo is copyied as part of the project.

-The `domino.sas` setup program checks whether your project is git backed (rather than Domino File System backed) and if it is, then the SCE_STANDARD_LIB root and macros folder is added to SASAUTO.
+The `domino.sas` setup program checks whether your project is git backed (rather than Domino File System backed) and if it is, then the SCE_STANDARD_LIB root and macros folder is added to SASAUTO..